David-Manniche/TheMarket/readme.txt

     => 044399 - Admin >> manage currency > "default " is not properly getting display in circle
     => 044378 - When we choose pickup option then some details are missing in pickup address on thankyou screen ;: 1. state and country code gets display instead of name .
 2. mobile number is missing .
     => 044392 - On order details page >> if we choose "pay at pickup " then cod gets display .
+    => 044405 - buyer> wishlist> when there is nothing in shop wishlist then message is not in center

 Enhancements:
     => Tax module upgrade